wilmix8/-JWEB14.0-/README.md

-JWEB14.0  is  also  called  as  JDollarPart14  and  it  is  invented  by  wilmix  jemin  j  in JDollar(JWEB)
+JWEB14.0  is  invented  by  wilmix  jemin  j  in JDollar(JWEB)

 at  year  2017.